Utsav173/expense-tracker/user-guide.md

 The AI Assistant (`/ai-chat`) lets you manage your finances using simple, natural language.

-#### How it Works & Your Privacy
+#### How it Works: Bring Your Own Key (BYOK)

-The AI is powered by Google's AI models.
-For maximum privacy, it uses **your own personal Google AI API key**.
+For maximum privacy, control, and cost-effectiveness, Expense Pro uses a "Bring Your Own Key" model.
+This means the AI is powered by **your own personal API key** from a provider of your choice (like Google, OpenAI, etc.).

+- **Your Privacy:** Your prompts and financial data are sent directly from our server to your chosen AI provider, using your key.
+We do not process or log your conversations on a central key.
+- **Your Control:** You choose the provider and model that best suits your needs and budget.
-- Your key is stored securely encrypted in our database.
+- **Your Key:** We store your API key securely encrypted in our database and only use it to process your requests on your behalf.
-- Your financial data and conversations are processed through your key, not ours.
-- This means you are in full control, and your private data is not used for training external models.

-#### Setting Up Your API Key
+#### Setting Up Your AI Provider

 1. Go to your **Profile** (click your user icon in the bottom-left).
 2. Navigate to the **AI Assistant** tab.
-3. Get your free API key from the [Google AI Studio website](https://aistudio.google.com/app/apikey).
+3. Select an **AI Provider** from the dropdown menu (e.g., Google, OpenAI).
+4. Select a **Model** from the list of available models for that provider.
+5. Paste your personal **API key** from your provider's website into the input field.
+6. Optionally, adjust advanced settings like **Temperature** or provider-specific options like Google's **Safety Settings**.
-4. Paste the key into the input field and click **Save**.
-The AI Assistant will now be enabled.
+7. Click **Save Settings**.
+The AI Assistant will now be enabled throughout the app.

 #### Example Commands